ByronStewart/Minesweeper-Clone/Readme.md

 This folder contains all the source files for the frontend of the project.

+`src/hooks/useToggle.tsx` This is a generic react hook built to allow easy toggling between boolean react state.
+It exports the state, and functions to handle setting false, true and toggling.

 `src/useAuth.tsx` This is a custom built react hook to handle frontend authentication in the project.
 It utilizes the react context api

 The RequireAuth function is a react higher order component to ensure that the user is authenticated before allowing access to the component.
 If authentication fails it redirects to the login page and holds to state to redirect to on successful login.